Bird Breeding Cage Setup

 Humidity is often overlooked but is crucial for successful hatching.
 Low humidity causes eggs to lose too much moisture, leading to chicks that are stuck in the shell or too weak to pip.
 Target 40-60% relative humidity for most species.

 In dry climates or heated rooms, use a humidifier or provide bathing water so the hen can moisten the eggs naturally.
 Some breeders lightly mist the outside of the nest box during the last few days of incubation to help maintain humidity levels.
+A digital hygrometer mounted at cage level gives a more accurate reading than a wall-mounted unit across the room.

 Lighting Schedule